mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

         -  ./annotation/lemmatization-en.txt
         -  ./annotation/expl-tablestore-export-2017-08-25-230344/tables/LemmatizerAdditions.tsv
-        +  it seems that if a word on the RHS appears, then it should be translated into the LHS version ^ DONE ^ v TODO v
+        +  it seems that if a word on the RHS appears, then it should be translated into the LHS version Seems like NLTK stop-words more effective than spaCy ones (!)
+      ^ DONE ^
+      v TODO v
       Output 'triple with extras' as separate field?